alexei-led/aws-mcp-server/spec.md

 ### 1. Command Documentation Tool

-The `describe_command` tool retrieves and formats AWS CLI help information:
+The `aws_cli_help` tool retrieves and formats AWS CLI help information:

 - Use `aws help` and `aws <service> help` to access documentation.
 - Present results in a structured, readable format optimized for AI consumption.